DinisCruz/Book_Generation_Z_Developer/content/2.mvp-for-gen-z-dev/content/slack.md

 4. gets response from user (simple acknowledgement or action)
 5. reacts to that response

-The concept that clearly explains this workflow is the '_ChatOps_' idea, which was initially shared in the amazing '[Chatops At GitHub](https://speakerdeck.com/jnewland/chatops-at-github) presentation (see video [here](https://www.youtube.com/watch?v=NST3u-GjjFw))
+The concept that clearly explains this workflow is the '_ChatOps_' idea, which was initially shared in the amazing '[Chatops At GitHub](https://speakerdeck.com/jnewland/chatops-at-github) presentation (see video [here](https://www.youtube.com/watch?v=NST3u-GjjFw)).
+For more recent presentations see [Real World ChatOps](https://www.slideshare.net/VictorOps/real-world-chatops) , [Revolutionize Your Workflow with ChatOps](https://www.slideshare.net/Tessa99/revolutionize-your-workflow-with-chatops) and [Accelerating DevOps with ChatOps](https://www.slideshare.net/rohanrath/accelerating-devops-with-chatops-91945690)

 One of the definitions of ChatOps is  _"a collaboration model that connects people, tools, process, and automation into a transparent workflow"_ that creates a  _Culture of Automation, Measurement and Sharing_ (CAMS).
 This basically means that ChatOps is at the epicenter of information and decisions flows.